fdegir/infra-workshop/kubernetes/README.md

 # Next Steps <a name="next-steps"></a>

-We have come to the end of the workshop so you can keep the deployment for another day and play with it.
+We have come to the end of the workshop so you can keep the nodes for another day and follow the steps and try more stuff on them.

 The nodes will be removed by EOB tomorrow.

 # References <a name="references"></a>